Taxation in the Republic of Ireland: Professional Services Withholding Tax

 Professional Services Withholding Tax (PSWT) is deducted at the rate of 20% from payments made by government bodies, health boards, state bodies, local authorities, and the like, from payments made for professional services.
 Professional services include medical, dental, pharmaceutical, optical, aural, veterinary, architectural, engineering, quantity surveying, accounting, auditing, finance, marketing, advertising, legal, and geological services, as well as training services supplied to FÁS It can be deducted from the tax ultimately payable by the service provider, or where the provider is non-resident or exempt from tax, reclaimed.

 Other taxes

 An assortment of other taxes are charged in Ireland, which do not fit under any other heading.

 Local Property Tax (LPT)

-This was introduced in the Finance Act of 2013, this Tax is levied for most properties at 0.18% of the self-assessed market value.
-The value assessed is the value in May 2013 initially.
-This initial valuation will be used until the next assessment date in November 2016.
+This was introduced in the Finance Act of 2013.
+This tax was levied for most properties at 0.18% of the self-assessed market value.
+The value assessed was initially the market value in May 2013.
 A higher rate of 0.25% of market value – the so-called Mansion Tax applies to properties valued at greater than €1,000,000.